Chapter 8: Social media & ranking in search results

 Download your copy of the Search Engine Land Guide To SEO.

 Note: By submitting this form, you agree to Third Door Media’s terms.

-Using links as an Off The Page ranking factor was a great leap forward for search engines.
-But over time, links have lost some of their value for a variety of reasons.
+Using links as an off-the-page ranking factor was a great leap forward for search engines.
+But over time, for a variety of reasons, links have lost some of their value.
 Some sites are stingy about linking out.
 Others block links to help fight spam.
 And links get bought and sold, making them less trustworthy.

-Nothing, really, other than fake accounts like these can often be easy to spot.
-They may only have a handful of “quality” friends in their network and few might pass along material they share.
+Nothing, really, other than the fact that fake accounts like these can often be easy to spot.
+They may only have a handful of “quality” friends in their network, and few might pass along material they share.

 Similar to links, getting quality social shares is ideal, but being shared widely on social networks is still helpful.
 Good things happen when more people see your site or brand.

 Again, participation in social sharing sites is crucial.
 If you don’t have a Twitter account, a Facebook fan page or a Google+ Page you’re missing out.
 You’re not building up a network that can help spread (aka share) your content, site and brand.